ACTCollaboration/DR4_DR5_Notebooks/ReadMe.md

 ---
 Note:

-In order for the notebooks to run fully you’ll need to have all of the data products downloaded and located in a file on your computer.
+In order for the notebooks to run fully you?ll need to have all of the data products downloaded and located in a file on your computer.
 The location and name of this file will be linked to the container.

 ### Download the neccesary data products